Find the best art tablet with screen or computer drawing pad: a complete guide

 Though we do not feel the N-trig has as fluid a drawing experience or the accuracy of Wacom, for an overall productivity tool, we have the Surface Pro on our best tablet PC list, and it uses N-trig.
 Many artists do like it.

-With the advent of the new Surface Pro 5 and the new Microsoft-Wacom pen, the era of favoriting one over the other may be over.
-It’s now mid-2017 and I’m waiting for these new items to come out.
+With the advent of the new Surface Pro “5 “and the new Microsoft-Wacom pen, the era of favoriting one over the other may be over.
+The new Surface Pen has 4096 levels and tilt.
+Regardless, we still slightly favor Wacom EMR as the best drawing tablet digitizer, since it’s batteryless and has 8192 levels.

-Synaptics is a less popular type of digitizer in the a the art-tablet world, but it’s still out there.
+Synaptics is a less popular type of digitizer in the art-tablet world, but it’s still out there.
 One computer with Synaptics is the HP Spectre x360.
 The drawing experience with Synaptics is OK, but not as good as the others.
+Though many computers using Synaptics are high-quality, we don’t find this kind of digitizer to be the best drawing tablet digitizer.

 Lower-priced Wacom competitors use drivers based on or similar to UC-Logic and older, expired Wacom patents.
 These include XP-Pen, Ugee, Hanvon, Atmel, and more.
 These provide an excellent drawing experience, with responsive pressure sensitivity.